What Property Managers Need To Know About Apartment Building Master Key System Lawsuits

 This will all work itself out in the courts I am sure yet in the meantime anyone who is relying on a "Do Not Duplicate" key on a common keyway to protect them or their property is at risk.
 If this is you contact John's Lock & Key today about converting to a restricted keyway.

 Our restricted keyway will not restrict you from doing business with anyone else, like the Schlage Primus does, and is also affordable (at around $45 per cylinder as compared to over $100 per cylinder for Primus).
-Another advantage of our restricted keyway is that is prevents lock "bumping" by preventing any common bump tool from even entering the keyway.
+Another advantage of our restricted keyway is that is prevents any attempted lock "bumping" by preventing any common bump tool from even entering the keyway.